This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

-As is well known, there are two special constructors in C++: the copy constructor and the move constructor.
+As is well known, there are currently two special constructors in C++: the copy constructor and the move constructor.

 std::vector<int> v1 = {1, 2, 3};